threadi/wp-personio-integration-light/readme.txt

 = 1.2.2 =
 * Add button to cancel running import after it runs for 1 hour
+* Extended logging on import of positions by Personio
 * Fixed wrong occupation slug for filter in archive listings